The Playboy of the Western World: Riots

-Riots occurred in January 1907 during and following the opening performance of the play.
-The riots were stirred up by Irish nationalists and republicans who viewed the contents of the play as an offence to public morals and an insult against Ireland.
-The riots took place in Dublin, spreading out from the Abbey Theatre and finally being quelled by the actions of the Dublin Metropolitan Police.
+Riots occurred in January 1907 during and following the opening performance of the play at Dublin’s Abbey Theatre.
+The disturbances were provoked by Irish nationalists and republicans who viewed the contents of the play as an offence to public morals and an insult against Ireland.
+The riots spread through Dublin, originating from the Abbey, and were eventually subdued by the Dublin Metropolitan Police.